 Boston-based Mikyoung Kim Design is an international, woman-owned, landscape architecture and urban design firm.
-The recipient of many national awards, Mikyoung Kim Design is deeply committed to memorable place making that captures the public imagination.
-Partnering with Mikyoung Kim Design, is Charlottesville’s Waterstreet Studio, a multi-disciplinary firm which has, since 2008, created purposeful and engaging landscapes that are economically viable and environmentally responsible.
+The recipient of many national awards, including the 2023 The American Society of Landscape Architect Firm of the Year Award, Mikyoung Kim Design is Charlottesville’s Waterstreet Studio, a multi-disciplinary firm which has, since 2008, created purposeful and engaging landscapes that are economically viable and environmentally responsible.

 After first performing a thorough analysis and survey of the garden site, our Design Team then identified its many and formidable opportunities and constraints.
 A framework of possibilities and conversations evolved with which to engage community stakeholders.
 They conducted 4 workshop sessions with the Botanical Garden of the Piedmont Board and subcommittee members, 2 well attended public engagement meetings and 1 detailed web survey.
 Responding to the feedback, the Design Team arrived at a distillation of important guiding principals and provisions.